-Currently, the T206 Honus Wagner baseball card is the most expensive card ever sold ($6.6 million in August 2021).
+The T206 Honus Wagner baseball card is the most expensive one ever sold ($6.6 million in August 2021).

-The most expensive sports memorabilia title is the “Hand of God” jersey that Maradona wore.
+The most expensive sports memorabilia title is Maradona’s “Hand of God” jersey.
 This jersey sold for 9.2 million dollars in the Spring of 2022.

 Pokemon cards have emerged as a significant player in the trading card hobby, with the Illustrator Pikachu Pokemon card selling for 5.275 Million dollars and a sealed First Edition Pokemon Box for 3.5 Million dollars.

-The COVID-19 pandemic helped drive Pokemon card sales as kids who grew up with Pokemon (the 20s to mid-30s) had more in-house time and nothing to spend their money on.
+The COVID-19 pandemic helped drive Pokemon card sales as kids who grew up with Pokemon (their 20s to mid-30s) had more in-house time and nothing to spend their money on.

 Most valuable Pokemon cards: 1999 First Edition or rare promo cards.

-On average, eBay sells 139 trading cards per minute and listed more than 20 million cards in 2021. eBay reported that the category had seen 142% growth from 2019 to 2020.
+On average, eBay sells 139 trading cards per minute and lists more than 20 million cards in 2021. eBay reported that the category had seen 142% growth from 2019 to 2020.

 eBay says trading cards of all kinds “are seeing significant growth,” but their data indicates the biggest gains have come from Pokémon (+1,046%) and Marvel (+764%) cards. – Sports Collectors Daily